digideskio/guidebook/guidebook/how_to_install_fontforge.md

    mkdir src;
    cd src;
 </pre>

+<p>Typically, you will want to download the most recent source code release from <a href="https://github.com/fontforge/fontforge/downloads">https://github.com/fontforge/fontforge/downloads</a>

-<p>FontForge source code is kept in a "git" version control system operated by the GitHub website.
+<p>If you are developing FontForge, you can download the latest daily source code with the "git" version control system, operated by the GitHub website.
 To download it, run:
 </p>
 <pre>
   git clone http://github.com/fontforge/fontforge.git;